← Back to Blog

 Best for: Summer golfers, sweaty-hand sufferers, anyone who plays in heat and humidity.
 If your current glove looks like you just washed dishes in it by hole 9, get this one.

-4. Titleist Players — The Tour Standard (on Sale)
+4. Titleist Players — The Tour Standard, If You Find It on Sale

 Why it works: Full cabretta leather, perforated fingers, minimal branding.
 This is the glove that a lot of Tour players actually wear.
-It's technically above the $20 line at retail, but Amazon frequently has it for $16-18.
-When it dips, buy multiples.
+At full retail, though, it is not really a budget glove.
+Treat it as a value pick only when it is discounted.

 The real story: The Titleist Players is the glove equivalent of a plain white t-shirt that fits perfectly.
 Nothing flashy, nothing gimmicky — just excellent leather, excellent fit, excellent grip.
-The perforations along the fingers and thumb are strategic, not cosmetic.
-They actually improve flexibility and breathability where you need it most.
+The catch is price.
+If you find a clean sale, it belongs in the conversation.
+If not, buy two WeatherSofs instead.

 Best for: Golfers who want Tour-quality feel and don't mind watching for deals.
 Minimalists who hate logos all over their gear.